Stephanie’s ATAR Hacks for Conquering Self-Doubt and Scoring 99.85

 Posted on December 20, 2017 by Patrick Condliffe

-Stephanie scored an ATAR of 99.85!
-In this post, we share Stephanie’s ATAR Hacks and how they overcame self-doubt to be first in course for Music 2 and Music Extension, and make the HSC Al Rounders and Distinguished Achievers list.
+Matrix Graduate Stephanie scored an ATAR of 99.85.
+In this post, Stephanie shares her ATAR Hacks and how she overcame self-doubt to be first in course for Music 2 and Music Extension, and make the HSC All Rounders and Distinguished Achievers list.

 Me, Myself and I

 My name is Stephanie Tam, and I studied at Abbotsleigh.
 I would like to study Medicine at university and specialise in trauma surgery, one day.

 My HSC Results